RC2427/Apple-Bootstrap/README.md

 # Apple-Bootstrap
-Apple,s homepage for iPhone x
+Apple's homepage for iPhone x
+Made using Bootsrap Studio